priynka-singh/recipe-recommendation-app/README.md

 ## Setting up the Environment

-To run the Flask Recipe Recommendation System locally, you'll need to set up a virtual environment and install the required dependencies.
-Here's how you can do it:
+To run the Flask-based Recipe Recommendation System locally, you will need to set up a virtual environment and install the required dependencies.
+Complete the following steps:

 1. **Clone the repository:**
     ```sh